 There’s also an electronic stability program, distance alert system, drivers attention and lane departure alert system, active lane keep assistance, and adaptive cruise control.

 The 2021 Peugeot 3008 GT-Line has a maximum braked towing weight of 1550kg, and comes with a 5-year unlimited kilometre warranty and 5-years roadside assistance, for added piece of mind.
+Disappointingly, the 5008 GT-Line has just 1350kg towing capacity.

-It’s available in sensational euro designed colours like Hurricane Grey, Nera Black, Ultimate Red, Platinum Grey, Amazonite Grey, Magnetic Blue, Metallic Copper (as tested), and Pearl White.
+The 3008 GT-Line is available in sensational euro designed colours like Hurricane Grey, Nera Black, Ultimate Red, Platinum Grey, Amazonite Grey, Magnetic Blue, Metallic Copper (as tested), and Pearl White.

-It’s presently available from $49,990 drive away.
+The 2021 3008 GT-Line is available from $49,990 drive away.
 Our test vehicle included optional Nappa leather seating, a panoramic sunroof and Metallic Copper paint.
 In this form, it’s priced from $50,680 (drive away).